gvilarino/docker-workshop/1-running-containers/README.md

 docker exec -it db mongo
 ```

+You may understand this command as: "Hey, `docker`, please `exec`ute  the `mongo` command in the container named `db`, and do it as an ineteractive `-it` command, so I can attach my STDIN and STDOUT to it".

 Now you're running the `mongo` command in the `db` container.
 Toy around and then CTRL+c to quit.

 If you now do `docker ps` you'll notice the `db` container is still running.
 It didn't stop because the main process, the `mongo` database process (with `pid 1`), is still running.
 The process you killed by quitting was just the mongo shell.